 Voice therapy uses vocal cord exercises to prevent or treat voice disorders like hoarseness and laryngitis.
 Speech-language pathologists, respiratory therapists and voice coaches provide voice therapy.
-Transgender voice therapy helps transgender individuals control their pitch to achieve higher or lower voices.
+It may help you control your pitch to achieve a higher or lower voice.

 Advertisement